FiddlersCode/gilded-rose-ruby/README.md

 by Paula Muldoon (Makers Academy remote April 2017 cohort)

 ### About
-I spent one day working on refactoring this legacy code.
+I spent two days working on refactoring this legacy code.
+I used duck typing and inheritance to refactor the nested if/else conditionals to make a clean and easily extensible program.

+### The Brief

 *"Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.